Breville Super Q Blender Review

 If you purchase through links on our site, we may earn a small commission at no extra cost to you.

-Takeaway: Choose the Super Q if you value quieter blending, a refined interface, and a bundled personal cup.
-Pick a Vitamix if you prefer either ultra-simple manual control or a shorter low-profile jar.
-Go Ninja when price is the priority and you want presets at a lower cost.
+Takeaway: Choose the Super Q if you want quieter blending, a polished interface, and a personal cup included in the box.
+Pick a Vitamix if you prefer either a classic manual workflow (5200) or a lower-profile jar with presets (A2500).
+Consider Ninja when price is the priority and you still want a capable blender with presets.

 Value and verdict